leobrod44/Natural_Selection/README.md

-# ML Natural Selection Simulator with Genetic Algorithms
+# Natural Selection Simulator with Genetic Algorithms and MLPs

 ## Summary
 Procedurally generated biomes, creatures, and neural networks for real-time decision-making.
-Use of genetic algorithms, an alternative to backpropagation in reinforcement learning to have creatures adapt to their environment through selective reproduction.
+Use of genetic algorithms and Neural Networks to evolve behavior and by gaging environment adaptation through selective reproduction.

 ## Example